Internship Opportunities in Washington, D.C. and Idaho

 - Assisting with responses to constituent concerns and requests

-We are looking for someone with a strong interest in our nation's government who is willing to work hard, and who is ready for an exciting few months in Washington, D.C.
+We are looking for potential interns with a strong interest in our nation's government, are willing to work hard, and are ready for an exciting few months in Washington, D.C.
 If you fit this profile, I encourage you to apply.

-I also offer internships in all four of my Idaho offices.
+I also offer internships in my Idaho Falls office.
 If you are interested in applying, please call the district office directly.

 The intern application is available in PDF

 The completed application or any questions can be sent to Hannah Neeleman HERE.